-Like several balds across the globe, Round bald is experiencing woody encroachment from invasive species like Rubus allegheniensis, Rubus canadensis, Vaccinium spp., Rhododendrom spp. and saplings from the surrounding spruce-fir forest.
-These species are causing this grass bald into an ericaceous heath bald and potentially extirpating a rare ecosystem subtype that provides panoramic vista views of the adjacent mountaintops.
+Like several balds across the globe, Round bald editis experiencing woody encroachment from invasive species like Rubus allegheniensis, Rubus canadensis, Vaccinium spp., Rhododendrom spp. and saplings from the surrounding spruce-fir forest.
+These species are causing this grass bald into an ericaceous heath bald and potentially extirpating a rare ecosystem subtype thatedit provides panoramic vista views of the adjacent mountaintops.
 Nearly 40 years ago, Murdock (1968) and Hamel and Somers (1990) examined the vegetation community of Roan Mountain balds when the decision to protect these landscapes started to change.
 In 2020, following 30 years of mowing management, Stokes and Horton (2022) re-surveyed plots from Murdock (1968) and Hamel and Somers (1990) - providing pre-burn data without realizing.
 In February of 2022, there was a low-intensity ground fire that burned for less than 6 hours [according to the news article need to contact NPS for more detail] and burned approximately 24 acres of Round Bald.
-Roughly half of the plots were within the fire and the other half was outside of the fire boundary on Round Bald.
+Roughly half of theedit plots were within the fire and the other half was outside of the fire boundary on Round Bald.
 In the Summer of 2022 we surveyed a total of 95 plots, in the Summer of 2023 we plan to re-survey these plots and take a second soil seed bank sample.

 OBJECTIVES & EXPECTED RESULTS

 The objectives of this study are to; 1.
 Quantify vegetation dynamics following low-intensity ground fire a. in the soil seed bank AND b. in vegetation composition by percent cover of major functional types.
 2. Propose methods to improve management for conservation of these rare ecosystem subtypes while the debate about their origins lingers.
-The greater question is, how has the low-intensity ground fire affected vegetation dynamics and are there practices that could be gleaned from this disturbance?
+The greater question is, how has the low-intensity ground fire affected vegetation dynamics and are there management practices that could be gleaned from this disturbance?
 We expect that there is little to no decrease in the cover of Rubus spp., likely there will be a slight increase in blackberry cover following slight scarification from the ground fire.

 METHODS